Bridging Kolmogorov Complexity and Deep Learning: Asymptotically Optimal Description Length Objectives for Transformers: Conclusion

 \section{Conclusion}

 In this paper, we introduced a framework for analyzing asymptotic bounds for description length objectives, grounded in the MDL principle and the universality of Kolmogorov complexity.
 We established that there exist asymptotically optimal description length objectives for Transformers, while also highlighting potential challenges related to effectively optimizing such objectives.
-The asymptotic guarantees offered by such objectives are particularly compelling as the computational resources available for training models continue to increase.
-This work opens up several avenues for future research.
-Theoretically, our analysis could be extended to other architectures and settings, such as Transformer decoders that leverage chain-of-thought, or models that interact with external tools.
-Future work could also consider families of codes that scale the capacity of Transformers along alternative dimensions, as opposed to increasing prompt length.
-Empirically, the most pressing challenge is to identify alternative (approximations of) asymptotically optimal codes, or novel optimization techniques, such that the proposed objectives can be efficiently optimized.
-This would be a significant step toward realizing the potential of the MDL principle, potentially leading to models offering greater compression and generalization.
+Minimizing an asymptotically optimal description length objective achieves optimal compression for any dataset, up to an additive constant, in the limit as resource bounds increase.
+Such guarantees are particularly compelling as the computational resources available for training models continue to increase.
+Our theoretical framework therefore highlights a potential path towards identifying description length objectives leading to greater compression, and potentially greater generalization.

 \eat{